atop – For Linux server performance analysis

 Guide to reading atop reports/logs

-By default, after install, the atop daemon writes snapshots to a compressed log file (eg. /var/log/atop/atop_20140813).
-These log files can be read using:
+By default, after installation, the atop daemon writes snapshots to a compressed log file (eg. /var/log/atop/atop_20140813).
+To start recording, use: atop -w /path/to/logfile.
+You can then replay it later using: atop -r /path/to/logfile.
+This is invaluable for diagnosing intermittent performance issues.

 Once you open a log file (e.g., atop -r /var/log/atop/atop_20140813), use t to go forward in 10-minute intervals and T to go back.
 You can analyze specific times by pressing b then entering the time.
 The above shortcut keys also work in this mode… a, c, d, m,n.